naparuba/tanuki-www/content/pages/intro/vs/skydns.md

 fault tolerant.
 Nodes register services using an HTTP API, and queries can be made over HTTP or DNS to perform discovery.

 XXX is very similar, but provides a superset of features.
-XXX also relies on multiple central servers to provide strong consistency and fault tolerance.
 Nodes can use an HTTP API or use an agent to register services, and queries are made over HTTP or DNS.

 However, the systems differ in many ways.
 XXX provides a much richer